Why My Brain Starts Working When It’s Time to Sleep

 It’s not at 2 PM when I have deadlines.

-It’s not even at 7 PM when I promise myself I’ll “do better tomorrow.”
+It’s not even at 7 PM when I promise myself I will “do better tomorrow.”

 No.

-It’s exactly five minutes after I turn off the lights and whisper, “Okay, time to sleep.”
+It is exactly five minutes after I turn off the lights and whisper, “Okay, time to sleep.

 And just like that, sleep is cancelled.